flatpak/flatpak.github.io/source/getting.html.haml.markdown

 :markdown
   # Getting Flatpak

   Flatpak is available for the most common Linux distributions.
-After installing it, it is necessary to log out and in again in order to make Flatpak apps appear in your desktop.
+After installing it, it is necessary to log out and in again for Flatpak apps to appear in your desktop.

   ### Arch

-  A `flatpak` package is available in the official repositories.

-  Also `flatpak-git` is available in the AUR for the latest development snapshot.
+  A `flatpak` package is available in the official repositories. `flatpak-git` is also available in the AUR for the latest development snapshot.

   ### Debian